jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 # Replace with your token.
 token = c23b48ceb35cae212b470a23d99d4185bac1c226
 ```
 Additionally, create a copy of `~/.intern/intern.cfg` as `test.cfg` in the intern
 repository directory.

-##### Setup via the Django Admin Page

-In your browser, go to https://api.production.theboss.io/admin

-Login using the bossadmin account created previously (this was created during
-the endpoint initialization and unit test step).

-Click on `Boss roles`.

-Click on `ADD BOSS ROLE`.

-Find the user you created and add the `ADMIN` role to that user and save.

 ##### Run Intern Integration Tests